fmhun/findd/README.md

 Then, run the generated executable and check if all tests succeed :

 	$ ./test

+# Code

+For developer, you should respect these rules before submitting your changes :

++ Don't push your code if it doesn't compile.
++ Use 2 spaces for indentation (no tabs).
++ Test your code as much as possible.
++ Respect the project's coding style, inspired from [google c++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml)

 # License

 This software is under BSD license.
 View the LICENSE file for terms of use.